bjoern-janson/computational-phase-boundary/falsification.md

 Validation should therefore include multiple categories:

-- software abstraction
+- software abstraction,
-- machine learning
+- machine learning,
-- hardware systems
+- hardware systems,
-- scientific computing
+- scientific computing,
-- engineering design
+- engineering design.

 The framework weakens substantially if it only works within a single domain.